-There is no specific “test” like an x-ray or head scan that can be used to identify PD, so it can be difficult to diagnose.
-A diagnosis is usually made based on your medical history and a neurological examination.
+Because there is not one definitive test for PD, it can be difficult to diagnose.
+A diagnosis is usually made based on a person’s medical history and a neurological examination.
 If your physical therapist suspects that you have symptoms of PD, you may be referred to a neurologist for further examination.

-A diagnosis of PD may be made if you have the following:
+A diagnosis of PD may be made if a person is found to have:

-- A significant improvement in your symptoms when taking levodopa, a medication to treat PD
+- A significant improvement in symptoms when taking a medication to treat PD

 - Initial symptoms on 1 side of the body only